 Opportunities for undergraduates to participate in research are found in every field of study.
 Connect your interests to a program through the online research websites or participate in one of the research-abroad programs.

-UC San Diego’s faculty receives honors in every field, from all around the world.
+UC San Diego’s faculty receives honors from all around the world, in every field.
 Current faculty members have been awarded the Pulitzer Prize, Fields Medal, MacArthur “Genius” Award, Guggenheim fellowships, Tony Award, Academy Award, Kyoto Prize, Balzan Prize and hundreds more; six Nobel laureates currently teach on campus.
 Our scholars and researchers are also innovators with more than 300 startup businesses in the San Diego community.